 C Richardville: 51:18 And has to be a shared risk with it.

 Bill Russell: 51:20 Absolutely.
 Well Craig thanks for coming on the show.
 Is there a good way for people to follow you on social media or other things.

 C Richardville: 51:27 Yeah sure.
-I mean I actually think Rehder together is the I think I’m the only one in the world that actually has that net.
-So from that standpoint you know we look at Craig ritual that com or any of my social media whether it’s on the Dan or whether you’re looking at Twitter or anything of that nature laden and the virtual that is the best way to take a look at me and this is some of the things that we’re doing and I’m totally okay with to engage in open discussions anybody has any questions Kamis thoughts.
-I just want to kind of brainstorm us stuff like in this case with you.
-This is so enjoyable and that the information that you bring back to all of us is fantastic so I certainly want to applaud you for what you’ve done over the past year.
-Certainly you’ll be able to double your goal as we all do things of that nature.
+I mean I actually think Craig Richarville is the I think I’m the only one in the world that actually has that name.
+So from that standpoint you know we look at Craigrichardville.com or any of my social media whether it’s on LinkedIn or whether you’re looking at Twitter or anything of that nature probably LinkedIn and craierichardville.com Is the best way to take a look at me and to see some of the things that we’re doing and I’m totally open to engaging in open discussions anybody has any questions comments thoughts and just want to kind of brainstorm some stuff like in this case with you.
+This has been so enjoyable and that the information that you bring back to all of us is fantastic so I certainly want to applaud you for what you’ve done over the past year.
+Certainly you’ll be able to double your goal as we strive to do things of that nature.

 C Richardville: 52:18 So congratulations on that.
 But certainly if anybody has any questions thoughts anything at all send me a LinkedIn note or craigrichardville.com You know like or that contact me and be more than happy to get back to you and that’s the one thing that I will say I’ve never ignored a message in my life.
 I have always replied back, now the reply might not be the answer you’re looking for but I’ve always replied that so please feel free to reach out